arp6333/ConsoleApplicationInDocker/README.md

 ## Create the Container

 If you do not need to run the container on a set Ip Address, omit the --network and --ip options.
-If you do, make sure you do the Docker Network step first.
+If you do, make sure you do the Docker Network step above first.

 The command to create the container is: